 2. Political attitudes and dating app use

 In selecting a romantic partner, we often take into consideration our potential partner’s values.
 From March 2019, Hong Kong society has been divided into the so-called yellow ribbons and blue ribbons.
 Yellow stands for anti-establishment/Chinese government/Hong Kong police force while blue stands for pro-establishment/Chinese government/Hong Kong police force.
-How does this political divide affect dating app use and dating preference?
+How does this political divide affect dating app use and dating preferences?
 In this preliminary phase of research, through in-depth interviews with self-identified yellow dating app users, I examine their app behaviors in relations to their political attitudes.

 3. Racial preferences on gay dating apps

 I am part of an interdisciplinary collaborative project team with researchers in the U.S. and Australia to examine the prevalence of sexual racism on gay dating apps.
-In this study, we are examining self-reported racial preferences and behavioral racial preferences among American and Australian men on Jack’d, a popular gay dating app which positions itself as eminently inclusive.
+In this study, we are examining self-reported racial preferences and behavioral racial preferences among American and Australian men on Jack’d, a popular gay dating app which positions itself as inclusive.
 Self-reported racial preferences are those found directly on users’ profiles.
 Behavioral racial preferences are accessed through the app’s “insight” feature.
 We wrote a Python scraping code to collect this “insight” data from around 700 users in Los Angeles and 400 users in Sydney.
-Findings suggest that while expressions of racial preferences and non-preferences on Jack’d profiles were generally uncommon, in both locations positive racial preferencing (e.g., “into Black & Mixed Guys”) was more prevalent than non-preferencing (e.g., “No Asians”) and users’ behavioral racial preferences exhibited different but equally systematic patterns.
-Taken together, we argue that these findings have implications for the ways that dating apps in the gay men’s market approach the challenges of developing inclusive services.
+This paper is under review.